amirimhere/bitcoin-cadet/pages/buy-bitcoin/buy-bitcoin.md

 layout: page
 title: How to Buy Bitcoin
 permalink: /buy-bitcoin/
-seotitle: How to Buy Bitcoins Online Instantly
+seotitle: 4 ways to Buy Bitcoins Online Instantly 2016
 ---
 Now that you have some background on Bitcoins let’s understand how to get your hands on some.